szeyick/University/INF60009 - Database Analysis and Design/Lecture Notes/Lecture 2 - Aliases, Joins and Where/AliasesJoinsAndWhere.md

 If a deletion is conducted that violates any of the above conditions, it will be invalided and an error will be raised.

+This is not only valid when deleting tables but also when deleting individual rows in a table.

 ### Null Foreign Keys

 NULL is an acceptable foreign key value.
 This just means that there is an unknown relationship between the row entry and the associated table.
 If we use our Lecturer - Subject database, having a NULL foreign key in the Subject table will mean that the Subject is not currently assigned a Lecturer.